-2-10 Student Passes and Student IDs
+2-11 Student Passes, Handbooks, and Photo ID Cards

 Students are assigned to a shop, classroom, or the cafeteria during every period of the school day.
-No student should be released to the corridor during class time without a pass signed by a teacher from which the student has been released indicating student name, date and time of release, and destination.
-Student passes will be provided in the assigned pages of student agenda books.
-Students must have their agenda books with them at all times.
+No student should be released to the corridor during class time without a pass signed by a teacher.
+Classrooms and shops will be provided with color-coded passes indicating the area of the building a student is reporting from.
+Students must be in possession of an approved pass prior to being released into the corridor during class time.
+Students must sign out and then back in on the Hall Pass Log Sheet in the classroom or shop they are reporting from indicating student name, date and time of release, and destination.

-Students will be issued photo ID cards and lanyards.
-Students are required to have their ID cards on them at all times while on school property or at school-sponsored events/activities, and students will be expected to use their ID cards to purchase lunch from the cafeteria.

-A fee will be charged for replacement photo ID cards, lanyards, and agenda books.
+Students will be issued Student Handbooks (agenda books), and photo ID cards.
+Students are required to have their school ID cards on them at all times while on school property or at school-sponsored events/activities, and students will be expected to use their ID cards to purchase lunch from the cafeteria.
+A fee will be charged for replacement photo ID cards and agenda books.

-2-11 Lavatory Policy
+2-12 Lavatory Policy

 In shops with self-contained facilities, students must ask the permission of a teacher to use the lavatory.
 Students from these shops should not be issued corridor passes for lavatory visits.
 Where no self-contained lavatory exists, no more than one student from a class shall be issued a corridor lavatory pass at one time.
+Students must report to the student lavatory closest to the classroom or shop they are reporting from.

-Consistent with 2-10, students must bring their agenda books (with the pass page signed by a teacher) to use the lavatory.
+Consistent with 2-11, students must bring the approved passes provided by their teacher and fill out the Hall Pass Log to use the lavatory.
 Students are expected to go directly to the lavatory and then return to class.

-2-12.
-Food and Beverage Regulations
+2-13 Food and Beverage Regulations